zentrocdot/LibreOffice/README.md

     make check

+# Errors from make check

-In my case I got two JAVA errors, which did not influencing the installation yet.
+<p align="justify">First time when I installed libreoffice I got two JAVA errors, which did not influencing the installation yet.
+Next time I was able to run make check without errors.
+While installing on Linux Mint 21.3 I got again errors.
+This has to be checked, but did not influence the installation yet.</p>

 # Running the build